Toggle: English / Spanish

 - Sexual function problems

-Tremor medications, such as those used to treat Parkinson's disease
+Tremor medicines, such as those for Parkinson disease

 Speech and physical therapy